ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

     - `:` is placed after the class name (regex: `ClassName[:space:]:`)
     - parent classes are indented and placed on a new line
     - each parent class is placed on a separate line
-    - visibility definitions like `public`, `private` and `protected` must be placed inline with the parent class
+    - access specifiers `public`, `private` and `protected` and 'virtual' specifier must be placed inline with the parent class
   - in C++11 `using` shall be preferred over `typedef`
 ```C++
 struct BobClass final :